Using HTML Buttons in Power BI - Step-by-Step Guide

 Despite these limitations, HTML buttons can be effectively used for several purposes:

-Here are a few sample HTML button codes you can use.
+Here are practical sample HTML button codes you can use in your Power BI reports.

-In the HREF of the HTML code, you can also create a deep link for starting a chat using the following format:
+You can create a deep link for starting a chat using the following format:

 https://teams.microsoft.com/l/chat/0/0?tenantId=<tenantId>&users=<user1>,<user2>,...&topicName=<chat name>&message=<precanned text>